chflame163/backup_tool/README.md

 I test it passed on Windows 10 and MacOS Bigsur.

 ## Release Note:
+Version 1.0.3
+- Migrate to the pyside6 graphics framework, it have smaller packaging size.

 Version 1.0.1
 - Multi language support English and Simplified Chinese.
 - Fix Compressed file permission issue, will be show a message warning.